Brooke Raboutou: The Olympian Climber (2023)

 Recent Climbing

-In April of 2022, Raboutout traveled to Switzerland, where she conquered some tough bouldering problems.
+In April of 2022, Raboutou traveled to Switzerland, where she conquered some tough bouldering problems.
 These include Kings of Sonlerto 8A+, Lur 8B, and Heritage 8B.
 In May this year, Brooke took the silver medal at the World Cup in Salt Lake City, losing to fellow Team USA climber Natalia Grossman.

 Frequently Asked Questions (FAQs)